microsoft/mona-saas/docs/README.md

 ## After completing the purchase, the subscription in Marketplace is not active.
 How to fix that?

-It's due to the fact that `mona-on-subscription-purchased-DEPLOYMENT_NAME` Logic App does not notify the Microsoft Marketplace that subscription is activated.
-You can change that behaviour by changing the settings in `Notify the Marketplace` step in this Logic App.
+It's due to the fact that the `mona-on-subscription-purchased-DEPLOYMENT_NAME` Logic App does not notify the Microsoft Marketplace that subscription is activated **by default**.

 You can enable it when you want to activate subscriptions immediately after purchase or disable it if you don't wish to immediately activate the subscription with the Microsoft Marketplace.